Elimination Cooking Shows Backwards 'R' Us!

 I’m often the gleeful recipient of his viewing of cooking shows as he’ll occasionally whip me up Pork Wellington or some other delicacy.
 And he doesn’t narrate his process or try to teach me about the different kinds of orzo while he’s cooking, so I’m good with it.
 He also doesn’t wear his hair in a woefully bad dye job of pointy white spikes while yelling.
 Thank gawd.

-At the 4:22 mark, we see a chef adding chocolate nuggets to a hot pan.
+In any cooking show, you’ll see some form of this: we see a chef adding chocolate nuggets to a hot pan.
 While we’re watching him do that, the chef says, “I add my chocolate.”
 He then announces that he’s going to whip his meringue up, while we’re watching him whip his meringue up.
 There he is: whipping and sweating.
 I hope his meringue turned out beautifully.
 Or I would hope for that if I cared.

 I don’t recall when this first struck me, but it hit me like a frying pan to the face when it did.
 Elimination cooking shows are the most fantastic example of showing vs. telling.
 We’re constantly being told as writers that we need to show rather than tell, but that’s a vague concept at best.
 How do we do it, exactly?
 I still get writing back from friends and the word “telling” appears in the margins now and again, even after my decades of writing practice.

 What’s the quick answer?
 Easy.
 “I add my chocolate", tells the chef, while the camera shows him adding the chocolate.
 We see him whipping up his meringue, while he’s telling us that he’s whipping up his meringue.
 If we have usable eyes in our heads, we can see that he’s added chocolate.
 Telling us that he’s adding chocolate is straight from The Department of Redundancy Department.